Have you ever been out and about on a cold night, only to come home and fire up your wood-stove or fireplace?

 If you are unsure of how to stack your wood or where to stack your wood, it is a good idea to have a woodshed to dry it in.

-Then you’ll layer it so the wood pile is steady.
+Then you’ll layer it so the woodpile is steady.
 You don’t want it to fall over on you or anyone else.

 However, if you don’t have a woodshed, you can always stack it outside with a tarp over it, place it under a covered porch, or place it on the ground under a deck to allow it to season.
-You’ll just want to give the wood time to dry out if you leave it out in the elements or it will be hard to burn.
+You’ll just have to give the wood time to dry out if you leave it out in the elements or it will be hard to burn.

 Also, don’t be afraid to seek guidance from someone that has been doing this for years.
 My husband and I had to since we didn’t want to hurt ourselves or anyone else in the process.

-But once you have the knowledge it belongs to you forever, and you can pass it down to someone else.
+However, once you have the knowledge it belongs to you forever, and you can pass it down to someone else.